Xraydylan/teco-minol-reader/README.md

 The following images will be displayed when running the script:
 1. Full image
+2. Full image with marked regions
-2. Cut image
+3. Cut image
-3. Cut image after skew correction, brightness correction and contrast correction
+4. Cut image after skew correction, brightness correction and contrast correction

+Note that the marked region are from the points from the configuration file and displayed before they are calibrated, so they may not appear to visually match.

+Conduct a calibration if the current calibration is not sufficient anymore.

 ### Getting correct calibration positions